This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 • A minimum of a 3.0 grade point average (GPA) based on a 4.0 scale.

-• Prerequisite coursework in Introduction to Computer Science (which must include significant programming content) and prerequisite coursework in Calculus or Statistics.
+• Prerequisite coursework in Introduction to Computer Science (which must include significant programming content) and prerequisite coursework in Calculus or Statistics, with grades of a C or better.
 Please contact an enrollment adviser for details.

 • A personal statement describing the reasons behind your decision to pursue this degree and what you believe you will bring to the MS Cybersecurity program.
 Space for the personal statement is included in the online application.